glaunay/mongodet/README.md

 - ```git clone git@github.com:friton/mongodet.git```

-It contains the main program and a csv_to_json converter (in the /bin/csv_to_json folder).

 ### Node.js

 Get installation file from Node.js official [website](https://nodejs.org).
 To check if node is already installed, run `node -v` on your terminal.
+It will give you node version installed on your computer.

 ### mongoDB